How B2B Manufacturers Generate Leads with Digital Marketing (2026 Guide)

 • Request for Quote (RFQ) Submissions

-• Qualified Leads by Industry or Product
+• Marketing Qualified Leads or Sales Qualified by Industry or Product

 • Conversion Rate of Product Configurators or Tools